EddieHubCommunity/BioDrop/README.md

 ## 🙂 How to add YOUR Profile

-In the `data` directory, create a `.json` file with the same name as your GitHub username.
+Fork the repository in your profile which lets you do the changes in the project without affecting the main repository & create a new branch.
+For the next step, In the `data` directory, create a `.json` file with the same name as your GitHub username.
 For example, if your GitHub username is `eddiehub`, create a file named `eddiehub.json`.
 This will ensure that your username is unique.

 **Optional fields: `milestones`, `type(personal | community)`, `socials`, `testimonials` and `events` **\
 Looking for inspiration?
 You can view the following profiles for an example: